dwhathaway/app-office-locator/hacks/functions-hack.md

 ### Step 8: Test your Function

 - Click on "Resource Groups" on the left
-- Select your resource group
+- Select the Resource Group we created in the [Easy Table Hack](easy-table-hack.md)
-- Select the Storage Accout you created with your Function
+- Select the Storage Account we created with our Function
 - Click "Blobs"
 - Click `+ Container`
 - Enter `locationimages` for the name
-- Change the "Public access level" to "Containter"
+- Change the "Public access level" to "Container"
 - Click "Ok"

 ![Add Container](img/add-container.png)

 - Click "locationimages" to open the container (folder) you just created
 - Click "Upload"
-- Upload an image with a name that matches the name of one of your locations (must match exactly)
+- Upload an image with a filename that matches the name of one of your locations
+  - **Note**: the filename must match the location name exactly.
+  - If you used `data/Location.csv` for your table, you can upload `data/Xamarin HQ.png` to BLob Storage
 - In just a few seconds a new folder named "thumbnails" will be created and contain your resized image.
 - Try running the Office Locator app again and see if the new image appears.

-# Congratulations!
+## Congratulations!

 You've complete this hack!
 Why don't you try your hand at the [Visual Studio Mobile Center](mobile-center-hack.md) hack now?